dushiyin/Adaptive_Kernel_Regression_for_Smooth_Alignment_with_Fixed_Waypoints/README.md

 - Each script is self-contained and can be run independently.
 - Random seeds are set within scripts to ensure reproducibility.

-- Due to data availability constraints, some datasets may need to be obtained separately as described in the paper.
+## Data Availability

+The datasets used in the simulation studies are generated synthetically within the provided scripts.

+For real-world applications, some datasets are subject to availability and licensing constraints and are therefore not redistributed in this repository.
+Details on the data sources and preprocessing procedures are described in the paper.

+Where applicable, publicly available datasets can be obtained from the original sources cited in the manuscript.

 ## Contact